hornetnz/address-book-code-test/README.md

 ### Bonus Points
 - Add image URLs to the people data and render these photos in the profile
 - Make it possible to change sort order of people shown in directory panel
+- Allow editing of the profiles
+- Additional style enhancements, or added functionality

 ### Additional Notes
 - Feel free to use any framework or library (or use vanilla JavaScript)